bpbwaite/redeemcore/README.md

 # RedemptionCore

-RedeemCore is in beta.
+RedeemptionCore is in beta.
 There will be bugs and inefficiencies.

+One (1) TVs have been destroyed by RedemptionCore

 ## Use Case